I Think I'm Paranoid: Song history

-Garbage debuted "I Think I'm Paranoid" live on May 15, 1998, at a concert Ryan's Ballroom in Combined Locks, Wisconsin; the first date of the Version 2.0 tour.
+Garbage debuted "I Think I'm Paranoid" live on May 15, 1998, at a concert at Ryan's Ballroom in Combined Locks, Wisconsin; the first date of the Version 2.0 World Tour.
 Garbage took to Europe from June 1 to join the festival circuit, as well as perform a number of their own headline shows, helping support the single release for "I Think I'm Paranoid".
-The single was preempted by a televised performance of both "..Paranoid" and "Push it" on French show Nulle Part Ailleurs, and on British entertainment show TFI Friday.
+The single was preempted by a televised performance of both "..Paranoid" and "Push It" on French show Nulle Part Ailleurs, and on British entertainment show TFI Friday.

 Like its preceding single, "I Think I'm Paranoid" was A-listed at Radio One and XFM, reaching number 14 in the UK Airplay chart.
 On July 6, 1998, Mushroom Records issued "I Think I'm Paranoid" in the United Kingdom in a two-part CD single set and cassette single formats, backed with b-sides "Deadwood" and "Afterglow" and remixes of "...Paranoid" by Purity and The Crystal Method spread across the two CDs.
 The song debuted at number 9 on the UK Singles Chart the following Sunday, becoming Garbage's fourth UK top ten hit in a row.
 On the same day (July 12), Garbage completed their European tour with a "homecoming" slot at Scotland's T In The Park festival.
 On July 13, Mushroom then released the single as a collectible 3-inch CD in a blister pack as a limited edition of 3,000.
 This special format collected together all the tracks onto one single disc; however the release was only on sale for one week and its sales were chart ineligible.
 Garbage appeared on British chart show Top of the Pops to mark its high chart placing.